 NIV – Verse 25: Thanks be to God, who delivers me through Jesus Christ our Lord!
 So then, I myself in my mind am a slave to God’s law, but in my sinful nature a slave to the law of sin.

 ” The New International Version (NIV) is a completely original translation of the Bible developed by more than one hundred scholars working from the best available Hebrew, Aramaic, and Greek texts.”
 Read more.
 So it seems that surely the NIV is the bible for God’s people to use.
-Be careful!
+Just be careful!
 Be convinced of what’s true and what is not.
 It is needful to know which Bible Version is the Word of God.

 Does it Matter Whether or Not We Believe The Sinful Nature Doctrine?